 These brand new foldable smartphones — currently available, under development, or still experimental — feature large, mostly high-resolution displays alongside a variety of high-end accouterments.
 The result is more of a compact hybrid phone-tablet combo that may eventually be more convenient and appealing than the gigantic phablets designed for people who seek more screen real estate.

 Foldable phones are sporting a variety of styles and forms, too.
 There’s the foldable or clamshell-type designs for different uses, while TCL continues to experiment with design concepts.
 Companies like Oppo, Xiaomi, TCL, and perhaps even Apple may soon get into the act.
 It also helps that Google’s Android 10 mobile operating system features native support for foldable devices.

 As it stands, there are few foldable phones on the market, and Digital Trends reviewers have deemed them largely not worth purchasing in their present form and at such high prices.
-Although the first foray into the foldable arena has been somewhat hit-and-miss and has resulted in some flawed or overly expensive products, it’s early days and companies like Samsung, Motorola, Huawei, and others are leading the charge for a creative overhaul of the smartphone genre.
+Although the first foray into the foldable arena has been somewhat hit-and-miss and resulting in some flawed or overly expensive products, it’s early days and companies like Samsung, Motorola, Huawei, and others are leading the charge for a creative overhaul of the smartphone genre.
 Look forward to a future of thinner bodies, better battery life, and apps designed to take multiple screens into account.
 Here are the foldable phones available so far, and what we may look forward to in the future.